krisbarrett/sample-size-visualization/README.md

 # sample-size-visualization
-Tool for visualizing sample size calculation for split tests.
+Tool for visualizing sample size calculation for A/B tests.
 For more information, read this [blog post](https://www.krisb.codes/visualizing-split-test-parameters/).